babbins/baird-guitars/src/pages/guitars/ir-1.md

 \-Alder top and back with mahogany sides

-\-Padauk fingerboard with maple neck
+\-Padauk fingerboard with maple neck, bolt-on

 \-Zebra wood and padauk details